Skip to content

 Who Should Choose Kahoot

-Kahoot is the right choice when proven learning outcomes, support for different learners, and academic integrity matter more than game variety.
+Kahoot is the right choice when proven learning gains, support for different learners, standards alignment, and quiz integrity matter more than game variety.
 (For 1v1 duels with ELO ranking outside the classroom, see LearnClash.)

 Choose Kahoot if you:

-• Run live sessions where group energy and competition drive participation
+• Run live sessions where group energy and racing drive student focus

-• Need LMS integration with Google Classroom, Teams, or Canvas
+• Need LMS hookups with Google Classroom, Teams, or Canvas

-• Want AI quiz generation from documents, slides, or handwritten notes
+• Want AI quiz building from documents, slides, or handwritten notes

-• Require a platform with low cheating risk (server-side delivery)
+• Need a platform with low cheating risk (server-side delivery)

-• Can budget $121+/year for a plan that covers your classroom size
+• Can budget $121 or more per year for a plan that covers your classroom size

 Kahoot thrives in rooms.
 The countdown music starts, and something shifts.
 Thirty students paying attention at the same time is rare.
 That’s Kahoot’s real value.